-HKS urban designer Cecil Bakalor knows the power of a good story.
+HKS Principal and Senior Urban Designer Cecil Bakalor knows the power of a good story.

 One of the first assignments he gives students in his urbanism class at Fordham University is to write about a place that makes them feel completely at ease — a hangout spot, a scenic hike, a vacation destination.

 Bakalor rejects any vague account that fails to explain why a place resonates in the mind of a student.
 He thinks back to the times during his four-decade career when he stood before a client to bid for a project, competing with others who also had excellent résumés and portfolios.
 To stand out, he says, you must tell a story that shows you understand the other person and his or her problems.

 “If you can think through that in a personal and creative way, then you’re going to have a skill that’s valuable in a hundred different fields, not only architecture,” said Bakalor, who joined the HKS New York urban design studio in 2011.
 “What I tell my students is, ‘…if you want to start your own business or you want to be successful in the creative field, the most important quality that you have to have is to be able to communicate the value of your ideas to other people.’”